Vital Worship Grant Projects

-During the week of November 6-11, City Chapel focused on climate care and action.
-We brought environmentalism to the forefront of our gatherings in order to promote a lifestyle of daily earth-keeping within our community.
-We believe that addressing climate change and care for the environment is one of the greatest and most pressing ways we can care for our neighbor.
+We implemented a project that brought environmentalism to the forefront of our worship practices in order to promote a lifestyle of daily earth-keeping within our congregation.
+We did this because addressing climate change and care for the environment is one of the greatest and most pressing ways we can care for our neighbor.

-City Chapel presents Climate Action Concert featuring Semler with special guests Laura Hobson and Jack Droppers.
+City Chapel partnered with East Church UCC to present a Climate Action Concert featuring Semler with special guests Laura Hobson and Jack Droppers.
 This night of music provided opportunities to hear from local environmental groups (GR Climate Coalition, Plaster Creek Stewards, & more) about how to get involved in Grand Rapids.

 “Ocean Surf” by Jacob Townley, Artist in Residence